 You can’t expect perfect manners from a dog in a shelter, but putting on a leash can indicate aggression, fear, or anxiety.
 If the dog cowers or is growling when passing by other people or dogs, it might suggest reactivity issues.

 Also, make sure he’s OK with children and seniors.

 4. Make the dog excited, then settle it down

 Grab a toy and play with the dog or pet him vigorously.
-After you get him riled up, try to calm it down and observe his behavior.
-According to the latest reports of the dissertation service, a good dog should go from one state to another without too many difficulties.
+After getting him riled up, try to calm it down and observe his behavior.

 5. Ignore the dog for a couple of minutes

 After some playing around, stand up, and ignore the dog completely.
 A healthy dog will follow you for a bit, and that’s it.
 Be cautious of strange or pushy behavior as it may indicate future issues.

 6. Offer some food and see how it behaves

 Give the dog some food and watch him eat.
 Its “table manners” are valuable in judging its stress levels.
 Ideally, the dog will come up to you, sniff the food, and gently take it out of your hand.
 Ask the staff to assist you as some animals have food allergies.